mpaglia0/Static-Comments-Plus/README.md

 ``Pelican_root_dir/comments/{slug}.md/rst``, where ``{slug}`` is the value of the slug tag for the article.
 The comments file should be formatted using ``markdown`` (.md) or ``reST`` (.rst).

-The comment will be delivered to your mailbox (optional) and you have to add it to the a.m. file.
+The comment will be delivered to your mailbox (optional: PHP enabled server needed) and you have to add it to the a.m. file.
 Basically it is the same logic of a moderation queue.
+Viceversa you can ask your visitors to send comments via email like Static Comments default behaviour.

 Set the ``STATIC_COMMENTS`` parameter to True to enable the plugin.
 Default is False.